ferrocene/ferrocene/src/inline-assembly.rst

 :dp:`fls_xzDPz2zfRfoI`
 If a :s:`AssemblyInstruction`, :s:`RegisterArgument`, :s:`AbiClobber`, or
-:s:`AssemblyOption` is annotated with :c:`cfg` or :c:`cfg_attr` and the related :t:`configuration predicate` evaluates to ``false``, the annotated argument has no effect and is ignored.
+:s:`AssemblyOption` is annotated with :c:`cfg` or :c:`cfg_attr` and the related :t:`configuration predicate` evaluates to ``false``, the annotated argument is not considered part of the related macro invocation, consistent with :t:`conditional compilation`.

 :dp:`fls_cTEiqjf6haEg`
 It is a static error for a :s:`RegisterArgument`, :s:`AbiClobber`, or